AtlasV1224/PufferchicksStats/README.md

 ## Off Topic Minecraft server stat grabber and displayer

-This repository has tools to gather, prepare, and display various stats from the Off Topic minecraft server.
-The python script extracts NBT and JSON data from the final world backup then processes it all into a JSON format so the JS portion is able to display it on a webpage
+This repository will have tools to gather, prepare, and display various stats from the Off Topic Minecraft server.
+In the final state it will include a python script to be run at an interval of your choosing that will extract the necessary data to JSON files, which will then be displayed on a webpage using JavaScript.

-### statGetherer.py
-`statGatherer.py` is the script that converts the NBT data to JSON and seperates it from the other 11GB of the world backup, it uses the `nbtlib` module to read the NBT data, and the `json` module to write it to a JSON format.
+Current functionality displays data from pre-prepared JSON files.

+## Usage:
+- Clone this repository using `git clone https://github.com/AtlasV1224/PufferchicksStats`.
+- Map a page to the `PufferStats.html` file.

+`index.html` is included for systems that require it, it redirects to `PufferStats.html` only and can be safely removed if needed.